fivetran/dbt_ad_reporting/README.md

     enabled: false
 ```

-### Source Data
+### Data Location

 By default, this package looks for your advertising data in your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your advertising data is stored, add the relevant `_database` variables to your `dbt_project.yml` file (see below).

-By default, this package also looks for specific schemas from each of your data sources.
-The schemas from each source are highlighted in the code snippet below.
+By default, this package also looks for specific schemas from each of your connectors.
+The schemas from each connector are highlighted in the code snippet below.
 If your data is stored in a different schema, add the relevant `_schema` variables to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml